BlackHatCoin/BlackHatWallet/contrib/devtools/README.md

 security-check.py and test-security-check.py
 ============================================

-Perform basic ELF security checks on a series of executables.
+Perform basic security checks on a series of executables.

 symbol-check.py
 ===============

-A script to check that the (Linux) executables produced by gitian only contain allowed gcc, glibc and libstdc++ version symbols.
-This makes sure they are still compatible with the minimum supported Linux distribution versions.
+A script to check that the executables produced by gitian only contain certain symbols and are only linked against allowed libraries.

+For Linux this means checking for allowed gcc, glibc and libstdc++ version symbols.
+This makes sure they are still compatible with the minimum supported distribution versions.

+For macOS and Windows we check that the executables are only linked against libraries we allow.

 Example usage after a gitian build:

     find ../gitian-builder/build -type f -executable | xargs python3 contrib/devtools/symbol-check.py

-If only supported symbols are used the return value will be 0 and the output will be empty.
+If no errors occur the return value will be 0 and the output will be empty.

-If there are 'unsupported' symbols, the return value will be 1 a list like this will be printed:
+If there are any errors the return value will be 1 and output like this will be printed:

     .../64/test_blkc: symbol memcpy from unsupported version GLIBC_2.14 .../64/test_blkc: symbol __fdelt_chk from unsupported version GLIBC_2.15